strimzi/strimzi-kafka-operator/development-docs/systemtests/io.strimzi.systemtest.security.SecurityST.md

 ## testKafkaAndKafkaConnectTlsVersion

-**Description:** Test verifying that KafkaConnect cannot connect to a Kafka cluster when configured with an incompatible TLS version, and recovers when updated to use a matching TLS version.
+**Description:** Test verifying that TLS version configuration in Strimzi is enforced by deploying Kafka with TLSv1.2 only and confirming KafkaConnect fails with TLSv1, then succeeds after switching to TLSv1.2.

 **Steps:**